mr-frank1216/My_FCB-first-Repository/README.md

 ## Documentation
+**This is the first project I want to do in using Github, it will be a lovely nice journey.**
-This is the first project I want to do in using Github, it will be a lovely nice journey
+*This is the first project I want to do in using Github, it will be a lovely nice journey*

 ## Project Overview